patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 In this guide, you can select each color swatch to learn more details, such as hex values and usage guidance.

-Refer to our developer resources to see a list of all [global CSS color variables.](https://patternfly-org-pr-3678-site.surge.sh/developer-resources/global-css-variables/#global-css-variables)
+Refer to our tokens documentation to see a list of all [design tokens.](/tokens/all-patternfly-tokens/)

 <Grid hasGutter>
   <GridItem xl={6} lg={12} className="ws-colors-gridtext">